atreyasha/spp-explainability/docs/develop.md

         2. Background concepts

+            1.  think about providing an additional definition for
+                \"understandability\"

-            1.  include a section on risks on large NLP models and why explainability is necessary with different study
+            2.  include a section on risks on large NLP models and why explainability is necessary with different study

-            2.  if possible, try to reduce references to Arrieta et al.
+            3.  if possible, try to reduce references to Arrieta et al.
                 2020 to reduce perceived over-dependence

         3. Bibliography